In the course of deer hunting over fifty years, Walt Hampton has seen a few deer get shot. Here are his best deer loads.

 I currently handload for 16 rifle cartridges and there is not enough room in one column to list my favorite loads for all of them, and there are just as many good deer loads as there are hunters, guns or calibers, all dependent on what shoots best in the gun in question.

 The handloader/deer hunter must find the combination of components that provides acceptable accuracy in his gun, with the bullet weight and construction that will get the job done at the maximum range he may encounter.
-The market is fat with “deer” bullets of various weights in most calibers; it takes experimentation with your chosen rifle to narrow the possibilities.
+The market is fat with so-called “best deer loads” of various weights in most calibers; it takes experimentation with your chosen rifle to narrow the possibilities.
 Once you have settled on a caliber and bullet weight start your load experimentation with accuracy in mind; you can’t kill a deer if you don’t hit it.

 Last year I carried my .300 Winchester Magnum for most of my hunting during regular firearms season, since I anticipated sitting on top of Buck Mountain where the range can be long and since my knee was giving me trouble.